 Provision of the website and log files

 We process your personal data to the extent necessary for the operation of our website (Article 6 para.
-1 letter f GDPR).
-When you use our website, we store certain protocol information (e.g. time of day, ip-address) in a file (logfiles).
+1 lit. f) GDPR).
+When you use our website, we store certain protocol information (e.g. date and time of access, ip-address, accessed pages, amount of data, referrer user agent, accessed hostname) in a file (logfiles).
 The purposes pursued here include:

 - the guarantee of data security;